microsoft/live-share/docs/platform-support.md

 ## Visual Studio

 While most languages have some single file Intellisense support, there are some caveats outlined below.
+All languages/platforms support co-editing.
 The remainder of the list covers advanced features features currently without complete, universal support:

 ### Languages